vagnersant/eliasdorneles.github.io/site/blog/working-on-hard-problems.md

 Sure we like to think that we love a challenge, but given the choice of something easy to solve and another that requires thinking more deeply, one will choose to work in the easy one -- regardless of which one is more important.
-We're biased to tools and techniques we already know and solutions we are more comfortable with, we favor solutions we don’t need to think much.
+We're biased to tools and techniques we already know and are comfortable with, we favor solutions we don’t need to think much.

 <center>
 <img src="/images/easy-solution.jpg" alt="a Rubik's cube painted to look solved"